Learning, Modeling, and Robotics

 2023 International Conference on Autonomous Agents and Multiagent Systems [AAMAS]

-London, Uk, May 28-June 02
+London, UK, May 28-June 02

 Hierarchical Reinforcement Learning for Ad Hoc Teaming [PDF] [BIB]